HarisMajeed05/HarisMajeed05/README.md

 Designed **ExDDV-Judge**, a three-stage detect–explain–judge pipeline that replaces 11B/7B-parameter VLMs (BLIP-2 T5-XXL, LLaVA-1.5) with lightweight alternatives (BLIP-2 T5-XL, LLaVA-Mini), cutting model size by 80%+ while running entirely on a single consumer GPU.
 Fixed a critical real-frame misclassification bug via a Dual-DB routing system with a fine-tuned CLIP encoder, and connected BLIP-2 explanation generation with DeepfakeJudge faithfulness verification, plus a Flask web app for real-time analysis.

 **⚖️ Legal AI Chatbot**
 Full-stack RAG-based legal assistant using React, FastAPI, and MongoDB, with document-grounded Q&A powered by LangChain, FAISS, and the Groq API (Llama 3.3 70B).
-Features project-scoped retrieval, source citations, JWT auth, and real-time token streaming — all GPU-free by offloading LLM inference to Groq's hosted API.
+Features project-scoped retrieval, source citations, JWT auth, and real-time token streaming, all GPU-free by offloading LLM inference to Groq's hosted API.

 **🚶 Footfall Counter**
 Real-time people-counting system using YOLO/RT-DETR for detection and ByteTrack for persistent multi-object tracking across occlusion.
 Supports directional entry/exit counting via an arbitrary-angle virtual line and runs entirely on CPU.

 **⚙️ C++ Compiler From Scratch**
-A compiler built from the ground up covering lexical analysis, recursive-descent parsing, semantic checks, and custom error detection — designed with future code generation in mind.
+A compiler built from the ground up covering lexical analysis, recursive-descent parsing, semantic checks, and custom error detection, designed with future code generation in mind.

 **🏠 Airbnb Clone (Extended)**
 Full-stack booking platform using React, Node.js, MongoDB, and JWT authentication, with role-based access control and admin property/booking management.